dhanus/learnML/README.md

 * [Neural Networks & Deep Learning](http://neuralnetworksanddeeplearning.com/) - This online book explains a lot of hard concepts relatively intuitively.

-* [Deep Learning Book](http://www.deeplearningbook.org/) - This book (availale online and in print) seems to have become one of the canonical books on deep learning.
+* [Deep Learning Book](http://www.deeplearningbook.org/) - This book seems to have become one of the canonical books on deep learning.
 It starts with background knowledge and continues on through modern deep learning research.
-I thought that part I did a marvelous job reviewing the probability, linear algebra, and other background knowledge that is most useful to get going in deep learning.
-The explanations of deep learning were a good review if you've seen them before, and the final section on modern research could get a bit confusing at times.
+While some of the final section (on modern research) could get a bit confusing, I thought that section one did a marvelous job reviewing the probability, linear algebra, and other background knowledge that is most useful to get going in deep learning, and I thought section two was a really nice overview of some standard deep learning approaches.

 **Programming**